-Table 7.5: Mapping of hardware to TOE security objectives including those of the environment (only those that can be mapped directly are shown)
+Table 7.4: Mapping of hardware to TOE security objectives including those of the environment.

-7.4.2.5 Security Requirements
+7.4.2.2 Security Requirements

-The relevant security requirements of the TOE can be mapped directly to the hardware and cryptographic library (see Table 7.6).
-Those taken from the PACE-PP [CC_PP-0068-V2] are given in italic, those taking Active Authentication into account are underlined.
-None of them show any conflicts between each other.
+Table 7.5 addresses the platform security requirements and their relevance for the TOE.
+Those taken from the PACE-PP [CC\PP-0068-V2] are given in italic, those taking Active Authentication into account are underlined.
+Neither the SFRs that can be mapped to the platform SFRs nor those that are application specific (and thus not listed in the table) show any conflicts with the platform SFRs.